Today’s Surname Saturday post is an update on ancestors in Rawitsch, Posen, Prussia.

 That honey of a record above is the parish register marriage entry for my 5-g-grandparents, Samuel Trenkler and Johanna Susanna Theodora Guertler, on 12 Sep 1757 in Rawitsch.

 The FamilySearch site, with the Germany Births and Baptisms and Germany Marriages databases, has been invaluable.
-There are an incredible 37,701,225 records in the births and baptisms database and another 8,521,324 records in the marriages database.
-All entries have the number of the Family History Library microfilm roll where the original record can be found.
+An incredible 37+ million records are found in the births and baptisms database.
+Another 8,521,324 records exist in the marriages database.
+All entries have Family History Library microfilm roll numbers for original records.

 So, no new blinding insights or big tips today.
-Just continuing to hoover up those new ancestors as fast as I can write them all down!
+Just continuing to hoover up those new ancestors as fast as I can put them all in my family tree!